clonex33/pipelines/README.md

 [Further information about project dependencies](https://docs.kedro.org/en/stable/kedro_project_setup/dependencies.html#project-specific-dependencies)

+## Pipeline Scheduling
+1. Open Task Scheduler (taskschd.msc).

+2. Click on "Create Basic Task..." or "Create Task..." in the right-hand panel.
+3. Follow the wizard to set up your task:

+- Name the task.

+  - Choose a trigger (e.g., daily, weekly).

+  - Specify the start date and time.

+  - Choose "Start a program" as the action.

+  - In the "Program/script" field, browse and select the path to cmd.exe (typically located at C:\Windows\System32\cmd.exe).

+  - In the "Add arguments (optional)" field, provide the following argument:

+      `/c "C:\Users\User\PycharmProjects\pythonProject\Malaysia\test\run_script.bat"
+  `

+  - Ensure that the path to run_script.bat is correct.

 ## How to work with Kedro and notebooks

 > Note: Using `kedro jupyter` or `kedro ipython` to run your notebook provides these variables in scope: `catalog`, `context`, `pipelines` and `session`.